hieuvp/learning-python/advanced-tutorials/closures/README.md

         """Nested Functions can access the variables of the enclosing scope"""
         """These variables are readonly"""
-        """However, one can use the nonlocal keyword explicitly in order to modify them"""
+        """However, one can use the "nonlocal" keyword explicitly in order to modify them"""

     data_transmitter()